 Keeping Your Mouth Healthy

 Smoking stains the teeth because of the tar and nicotine in tobacco.
 A smoker’s teeth will quickly turn yellow, and the teeth of a heavy smoker will likely turn muddy brown.
 Smoking also increases the risk of gum disease, as smokers are prone to produce bacterial plaque.
-In serious cases, smoking increases the risk of cancers of the esophagus, larynx, throat, tongue, and lips.
+In serious cases, smoking increases the risk of cancers of the oesophagus, larynx, throat, tongue, and lips.
 When a person stops smoking, though, their risk of such cancers and is comparable to that of a non-smoker after 20 years.

 Getting Rid of Wrinkles